Kunalagarwal26/Kunalagarwal26/README.md

 <!-- ============== QUOTE ============== -->
 <div align="center">
  <br/><br/>
-  "AI won't replace you.
+  AI won't replace you.
 A person using AI will.
 </div>